 The Dutch have been successful in trading since the 1600s where they sailed around the world.
 Nowadays, they have a very effective food production which makes it possible to export the excess food.

 Many vegetables that are sold in Europe comes from the Netherlands.
 They also have a successful oil refining, chemical industry, and machine production.

 San Marino is primarily famous for its banking sector, and the residents are definitely living a wealthy life.
 Tourism is also contributing to the economy.
 San Marino is one of the smallest countries in the world, entirely surrounded by Italy.

-A major world power since a long time that has shaped the world into what it is today.
-USA is the richest country in the world if you consider nominal GDP, but when measuring the GDP per capita, the United States will come at 10th place among the world’s richest countries.
+A major world power for a long time that has helped shape the world into what it is today.
+USA is the richest country in the world if you consider nominal GDP, but when measuring the GDP per capita, the United States only ranks at 10th place among the world’s richest countries.

-The USA has huge income gaps, and there are enormous differences in minimum wages and those who are wealthy.
+The United States of America has huge income gaps, and there are enormous differences in minimum wages and those who are wealthy.
 The financial crisis also hit the US economy hard, but they have managed to recover quite well, and the US dollar is as strong as ever.

-Another country that has made itself famous for being a financial center is Switzerland.
+Switzerland is another country that has made itself famous for being a financial center.
 And it is the banking and finance services that contribute to a large part of the country’s wealthy economy.

 Switzerland also has an important production industry and tourism.
 Most of the Swiss would be noted as wealthy in the majority of all countries around the world.

 For example, one liter of milk could easily cost 7 USD, and a regular cleaner or maid could make more than 3000 USD per month.

 Kuwait has large quantities of oil which is also what makes up the majority of the country’s exports.
 However, they need to import both water and food since they can’t produce enough food for its population.